kodelit/UserDefaultPropertyWrapper/README.md

 This repo contains:

-- code of the solution `UserDefaultPropertyWrapper.swift`,
+- code of the solution `UserDefaultsPropertyWrapper.swift`,
 - playground with some code showing how it works and where is the issue,
 - images showing errors used in the article.

 ## Preview of the solution

-Here you can take a look on the content of the `UserDefaultPropertyWrapper.swift`
+Here you can take a look on the content of the `UserDefaultsPropertyWrapper.swift`

 ### 1. Solution for property with Optional type